 Warning Level 3: Jailed

-Users that reach Warning Level 3 are considered jailed.
+Users who reach Warning Level 3 are considered jailed.
 Being jailed means:

 - A jail icon is overlaid over the user’s avatar.